chandangowdaS/Digital_e-Parking/README.md

 - **GUI Integration**: Extend the program with a graphical user interface for easier interaction.
 - **Dynamic Slot Management**: Allow dynamic resizing of the number of parking slots.

----

-This description file can serve as a README for your project on GitHub or other documentation purposes.